cheerfulstoic/credo_todo_or_die/README.md

 `credo_todo_or_die` is a library with a [`credo`](https://github.com/rrrene/credo) check to allow making notes in code which will fail at an appropriate time.
 For example:

-## Get a credo alert when a date has arrived:
+## Get a credo alert when a date/time has arrived:

 ```elixir
 def get_user(id) do